-2 Years Later, Trump Tax Cuts Have Failed To Deliver On GOP's Promises
+After 2 Years, Trump Tax Cuts Have Failed To Deliver On GOP's Promises

 "There was an acceleration in terms of momentum for business investment, but it was rather short-lived," said Gregory Daco of Oxford Economics.
 "A year further down the road, we're really not seeing much of any leftover of this fiscal stimulus package."

-To be sure, the stock market is booming and unemployment is near record lows.
+To be sure, the stock market is booming, and unemployment is near record lows.
 But while most Americans give the economy high marks, that doesn't extend to the tax cut.
 A Gallup Poll last tax season found only about 40% of Americans approved of the cut while 49% disapproved.

 Even though experts say most workers did get a bump in their take-home pay, it was largely invisible to many taxpayers.
 Only about 14% of those surveyed by Gallup believe their taxes went down.
-(That figure includes 22% of Republicans, 12% of Democrats and 10% of Independents.)
+(That figure includes 22% of Republicans, 12% of Democrats and 10% of independents.)

 "For millions of middle-class Americans, it is not a very happy anniversary," said Sen. Ron Wyden, D-Ore.

-Wyden, the top Democrat on the Senate Finance Committee, said while wealthy Americans are celebrating their tax savings from the last two years, working people feel like an afterthought.
+Wyden, the top Democrat on the Senate Finance Committee, said while wealthy Americans are celebrating their tax savings from the past two years, working people feel like an afterthought.

 Perhaps it's an acknowledgement of that sentiment that the president is now talking about another round of tax cuts, after the 2020 election.
 "We're going to be doing a major middle-income tax cut, if we take back the House," Trump promised in November.

-The president made similar promises before last year's mid-term election.
+The president made similar promises before last year's midterm election.
 But the follow-up to his 2017 tax cut never materialized.